APM-Reports/lead-data-analysis/README.md

 * `system_population`
   * Population served by the water system.
 * `last_monitoring_period_end`
   * Date of the last monitoring period for the water system.
-Water systems have different periods they have to sample by, based on their latest 90th-percentile lead level.
+Water systems have different periods they have to sample by, based on previous lead levels.
 * `90th_percentile_ppm`
 	 * 90th-percentile lead level, measured in parts per million.
 * `90th_percentile`